Academic certificate

+Overview

 In many countries, a certificate is a qualification attained in secondary education.
 For instance, students in Ireland sit the Junior Certificate and follow it with the Leaving Certificate.
 Similarly, other countries have awards, for instance, in Australia the Higher School Certificate (HSC) in New South Wales, the Victorian Certificate of Education (VCE) in Victoria, etc., is the examination taken on completion of secondary education.
 In parts of the United Kingdom the General Certificate of Secondary Education (GCSE) is the normal examination taken at age 16 and the General Certificate of Education (GCE) Advanced Subsidiary Level (AS-level) and Advanced Level (A-levels) are taken at 17 and 18.

 In many other countries, certificates are qualifications in higher education.
 For example, the National Certificate in Ireland, which was replaced in 2006 by the "Higher Certificate".
 These have the titles Certificate (at an undergraduate level), Graduate Certificate (at an undergraduate level, but requiring the completion of a prior undergraduate degree for admission), and Postgraduate Certificate (at a postgraduate level).
 In Hong Kong, students take the exams to receive Hong Kong Diploma of Secondary Education.
 Certificate is below the standard of the associate degree, diploma, higher diploma and advanced diploma, which are below the bachelor's degree.
 Postgraduate certificates are taken after the bachelor's degree and are sometimes more vocationally oriented than master's degrees.

 In Australia, a certificate is a qualification offered by a university or other higher education provider which is shorter than a degree or diploma.
 Certificates are generally provided by TAFE colleges or non-academic registered training organizations (often workplaces).
 There are four ranks of certificate in Australia, indicated by Roman numerals, e.g., Cert.
 IV in Horticulture.
 The time spent varies, but in general a Certificate I will be granted after a course of only a few weeks, while a Cert.
 IV may take up to twelve months.
 A Diploma directly follows Cert.
 IV and may rightly be considered equivalent to a hypothetical Certificate V.